GittyBittyLitty/OpenEPaper/hardware/Building-an-Access-Point.md

 In theory it's possible to skip the esp32 entirely and use a Raspberry Pi and a CC2530.
 But you will miss out on most the the cool features that are build in on the esp32-based AP's, like Zero-config Multi-AP's (to extend the reach using multiple access points) and json templates.
 A rudimentory implementation of the protocol is [here](https://github.com/jjwbruijn/OpenEPaperLink/tree/master/ARM_Tag_FW/cc2531_OEPL).
 But it's much easier to use one of the esp32-flavours for the access point, so you can just push jpg's or json templates.

-### S3 PlatformIO build configurations
+### Primary ESP32 AP PlatformIO build configurations

-It is **essential** that the correct environment be selected when building and flashing the S3 code.
+It is **essential** that the correct environment be selected when building and flashing the ESP32 code.

 Please refer to the following table to find the correct environment for your AP.